Here’s How I Landed My Dream Job Working With IBM Watson | Fast Company | The Future Of Business

 My first role was to lead our technical team, so I work for the CTO for the Watson ecosystem.
 The mission was: Let’s build out this technical team and create an agile technical process to help consumers and developers use the technology.
 I did that for about a year, and then had a craving to go back into the client-facing role.
 So I switched over to the business side of Watson and focused on our digital agencies and created our digital agency program.
 It works with companies and other marketing organizations to help them help their brand create Watson-related solutions or cognitive solutions.

 This role touches so many different industries.
 I work with companies of all sizes and help them use the Watson technology.
 These partners embed the technology and essentially create a product for consumers or other companies.
 For example, one of the companies I love talking about is Meeka.
 It’s a mobile app designed to help with wedding planning.
-They use a lot of our Watson APIs (application program interfaces) and Watson Services like dialogue–which essentially helps you have a dialogue with the consumer–natural language classifier, retrieve and rank.
+They use a lot of our Watson APIs and Watson Services like dialogue–which essentially helps you have a dialogue with the consumer–natural language classifier, retrieve and rank.
 This all helps it act as a digital personal assistant to help you figure out your wedding plans and all the logistics behind it.

 For my job at Watson, it’s about understanding there are two parts: the platform and the APIs.
 You can think of the APIs as building blocks or Legos–the things you put together in different ways to create products.
 The other half are the actual products.
 Separating those two buckets makes everything else a lot clearer–APIs are the building blocks to build your own solution, and there are products you can buy that you can then build on top.